Skip to the content.

 2. Getting Started

-This section guides developers through the process of setting up the Kingdom Management Portal (KMP) for development using container-based workflows.
+This section guides developers through the process of setting up the Kingdom Management Portal (KMP) for development using Dev Containers.

 2.1 Installation